You can not select more than 25 topics Topics must start with a letter or number, can include dashes ('-') and can be up to 35 characters long.

 running 'make' in the source directory will work as expected.
 The

-environment variable or make parameter 'BUILD' sets the build directory.
+environment variable or make parameter 'BUILD' set the build directory.

 It may be an absolute path or a path relative to the top level directory.

-By default build-arch/ then build/ will be used with a fall back to ./ This
+By default build/ will be used with a fall back to ./ This means

 cd into it to edit your source code!